LEWIS ARTS COMPLEX, PRINCETON UNIVERSITYPrinceton, United States of America 2017

 PROGRAM: Lewis Center for the Arts, performance and teaching spaces for the Program in Theater and Dance, the Department of Music and the Princeton Arts Fellows

 145,000 sq ft

-The program for The Lewis Center for the Arts includes, a theatre and dance building, an arts building, and a music building with instrumental rehearsal and practice rooms.
+The program for The Lewis Arts Complex includes a theatre and dance building, an arts building, and a music building with instrumental rehearsal and practice rooms.
 All three buildings are integrated in a forum below ground.
 The project aims to create a new campus gateway; shaping campus space while maximizing porosity and movement from all sides.

 Overlook views into the dance and theatre practice spaces and the orchestral rehearsal space are aimed at provoking curiosity and interaction.
 As an open public invitation, this gateway space aims to connect the local community to the University.